nma76/jBot/README.md

 Set permissions on the directory, if using a separate account:
 <code>chown pi:pi jBot.Daemon/</code>

-copy the application to the newly created directory.
+Copy the application to the newly created directory.
 Locally this can be done with something like this:
 <code>cp -r * /opt/jBot.Daemon</code>

 or to a remote system, something like this: